UPMC Hillman Cancer Center Council

 Randall Crawford is senior vice president of EQT Corporation, president of EQT Midstream, Distribution and Commercial, and a director and executive vice president of the general partner of EQT Midstream Partners, LP.
 He is responsible for executing an aggressive growth strategy for EQT's natural gas midstream, distribution, and production marketing companies operating in the rapidly growing Marcellus natural gas supply region.
 In addition, Mr. Crawford oversees all commercial, regulatory, operations, and project development functions of EQT Marketing; EQT Gathering Inc.; Equitrans Interstate Pipeline; and Equitable Gas Company.
 Previously, Mr. Crawford was vice president of EQT and president of Equitable Utilities.
 He also served as vice president and president of Equitable Gas for two years.
 Prior to joining EQT, Mr. Crawford held various financial and regulatory management positions with Consolidated Natural Gas Company in Pittsburgh.
 He started his career with Price Waterhouse Utility Services Practice.
 Mr. Crawford also is a licensed Certified Public Accountant.

-CONSOL Energy Inc., the leading diversified energy producer in the Eastern U.S., is a member of the Standard & Poor's 500 Equity Index and the Fortune 500.
-It has 11 bituminous coal mining complexes in six states and reports proven and probable coal reserves of 4.4 billion tons.
-It is also a leading Appalachian gas producer, with proved reserves of over 3.3.4 trillion cubic feet.
+CONSOL Energy Inc., the leading diversified fuel producer in the eastern U.S., is a member of the Standard & Poor's 500 Equity Index.
+It has 12 bituminous coal mining complexes in three states and reports proven and probable coal reserves of 4.2 billion tons.
+It is also a leading eastern U.S. gas producer, with proved reserves of over 4.0 trillion cubic feet.
 Additional information about CONSOL Energy can be found at its web site: www.consolenergy.com.

 Douglas P. Dick